hashchange/backbone.select/readme.md

 ### Backbone.Select.Me events

 The events listed below are are triggered from Select.Me models.
 They bubble up to the collection, too.
-Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `myModel.select({silent: true})`.
+Events can be prevented from firing when Backbone.Select methods are called with the `silent` option, as in `myModel.select( {silent: true} )`.

 Event handlers with standard names are invoked automatically.
 Standard names are `onSelect`, `onDeselect`, and `onReselect`.
 If these methods exist on the model, they are run without having to be wired up with the event manually.

 Custom options can be used when invoking any method.
-See the [section on custom options](#custom-options), below.
+See the [section on custom options][custom-options], below.

 #### "selected"